olibatstone/11ty-portfolio/src/selected-work/cutting-wasted-kits.md

 ## Summary

-I redesigned Health Insights’ genetic test kit and online instructions to cut sample rejections during scale-up.
-I created a clearer activation process, overhauled kit design, and added step-by-step online guidance to reduce errors.
+I redesigned Health Insights’ genetic test kit and created new online instructions to cut sample rejections as part of a scale-up.
 The reject rate dropped 9.7 percentage points to 0.3%, saving about $3,880 per 1,000 kits and protecting patient trust.

 ## Problem